 Festival of the Madonna a Mare (Patti, Sicily)

 The Festival of the Madonna of the Sea is celebrated the second Sunday of September in Sicily in the village of Patti, Mesina province.
 The golden Madonna statue is carried to the sea in a procession, then put on an illuminated boat to lead a boat procession.

 Juliet's Birthday (Verona)

 One half of Shakespeare's most tragic teenaged couple is celebrated September 12th in Verona.
 When you visit Verona, you can see a home, thought to be the original Capulet's home, along with Juliet's balcony—a bronze statue of Juliet graces the courtyard.

 During the birthday celebration, partiers roam the streets of Verona dressed in romantic period costumes to celebrate the young love-struck heroine’s birthday.
 Festivities include parades of the infamous Courts of the Montagues and Capulets, dances, and street entertainment.

 Luminara di Santa Croce (Lucca)

-The Illuminations of the Holy Cross is a beautiful procession in Lucca, Tuscany, on September 13.
-The city is illuminated with thousands of candles at night as the procession goes through Lucca's historic center.
+The Illumination of the Holy Cross is a beautiful religious procession in Lucca, Tuscany, on September 13.
+In a celebration dating back to the 8th century, the city is illuminated with thousands of candles at night as the procession goes through Lucca's historic center.

 This bareback horse race dates back to the 13th century and is held in the Piemonte town of Asti.
 The race is preceded by a parade with participants in period costume, and special events are also held on the days leading up to the actual event, usually the third Sunday of September.